-Even if you have not gained direct accounting experience, you can still create a strong accounting CV highlighting your skills, education, and potential.
-Emphasise your motivation to learn and enthusiasm for the accounting field within your personal profile or accounting cover letter.
-Even if you have no direct accounting experience, you may have transferable skills from other jobs or experiences relevant to accounting.
+Even if you have not gained direct experience, you can still create a strong CV highlighting your skills, education, and potential.
+Emphasise your motivation to learn and enthusiasm for this field within your personal profile or cover letter.
+Even if you have no direct experience, you may have transferable skills from other jobs or relevant experiences.
 Highlight these skills on your CV, such as strong analytical and numerical skills, attention to detail, and proficiency in Microsoft Excel.
-If you have recently completed an accounting degree or are currently studying for one, highlight this higher up on your CV and possibly in your personal profile.
-Include any relevant coursework, academic achievements, or extracurricular accounting-related activities.
+If you have recently completed a degree or are currently studying for one, highlight this higher up on your CV and possibly in your personal profile.

 Land the interview for your dream job with CVMaker